hombrecz/MoroSystems-Homework/README.md

 	JQuery

 ToDo:
-- quartz is not sending mails - UserBo is null
 - design - use bootstrap (header, css)
 	- header/template of all jsp loaded from template (tag)
 	- functional menu